Probing chiral topological states with permutation defects: Conclusions

 In this work, we presented a method to calculate multi-entropy measures for chiral topological phases.
 Using this method, we were able to obtain a R\'enyi version of the modular commutator and the charged modular commutator and calculate the lens-space multi-entropy measure for chiral phases.

 The main omission in our calculation is the framing anomaly.
 A cleaner derivation of our results should include a treatment of the framing of $\Sigma$ and $M$.
 Specifically, we need a better understanding of how the framing of $M$ obtained from the procedure presented in Sec.~\ref{sec: bulk-edge} compares with other framing choices~\cite{ atiyah1990framings,freed1991computer, kirby1999canonical}.
-While we used the FN coordinates to describe $\Sigma$ and obtain its phase contribution, it might be possible to do it by other means~\cite{dhoker_geometry_1988}.
+While we used the FN coordinates to describe $\Sigma$ and obtain its phase contribution, it might be possible to achieve this through other means~\cite{dhoker_geometry_1988}.
+We note that the framing ambiguity should not be seen as an ambiguity of the final result, but rather as a shortcoming of our scheme of calculation.
+Indeed, the free-fermion calculation in \cite{gass2025r} does not suffer from this ambiguity.

 While we expect our results to hold for ``generic" wavefunctions, they can suffer from spurious contributions, similar to the entanglement entropy~\cite{Zou_Haah_2016, williamson2016spurious} and the modular commutator~\cite{Gass_Levin_2024}.
 Indeed, as we show in App.\ \ref{app: spurious}, the example constructed in Ref.~\cite{Gass_Levin_2024} can spoof our measures as well.
 In a similar vein, while we considered the entanglement measures in the limit $L/\xi\gg 1$, we note that it is more accurate to use $\xi$ as the ``replica correlation length"~\cite{Zou_Haah_2016} rather than the correlation length (in practice, we expect the two to be the same in most cases).
 However, It is interesting to note that while the example in Ref.~\cite{Gass_Levin_2024} gives spurious contributions to $J_n$, the $n$ dependence of the resulting phase is different from the one predicted in Eq.~\eqref{eq: j_n phases}.
 It might thus be possible to obtain a more robust measure of $c_-$ if we could incorporate information from many values of $n$, and ``project out" spurious contributions.
+We note that recent work \cite{Sopenko:2024index,Sopenko:2025reflection} presented an index which extracts that chiral central charge from bulk entanglement and does not suffer from spurious contributions, based on the spin of a twist defect of the CFT \cite{PhysRevB.94.085116}.

 It is interesting to compare our discussion and Ref.~\cite{li_strict_2024}, where the authors show that, for a finite-dimensional Hilbert space, the existence of a nonzero $c_-$ implies that the wavefunction cannot be ``strict area law" entangled.
 That is, there must be an $o(1)$ correction to the entanglement area law $S=\alpha L-\gamma$.
 The ``extended Hilbert space" picture considered in this work violates the assumption of a finite-dimensional local Hilbert space but still has exponentially decaying corrections to the area-law, as can be seen in \eqref{eq: separated-pf}.
 It is thus interesting to ask whether a nonzero $c_-$, or more generally, ungappable edges \cite{levin_protected_2013}, are incompatible with a strict area-law even for infinite-dimensional Hilbert spaces.